The Quasimodo Pattern: Definition and Trading Approach

 The QM Forex Trading Strategy

-The theory suggests that a trader should open a sell position as soon as the lower high (the second shoulder) is formed.
-The trough between the head and the right shoulder could be used as a take-profit target.
+The theory suggests that a trader opens a sell position as soon as the third peak is formed, at the same time the price should set a lower low (the second bottom).
+The second low could be used as a take-profit target.
 The head would serve as the stop-loss target.

 Non-Standard Formations